RiverJAM/RiverJAM/README.md

 - ⚡ Fun fact: ...
 -->

-## I am a developer and tutor.
+## I am a developer, data analyst and tutor.
+- I am currently looking for a job
-- 🔭 I’m currently working on machine learning applications for fantasy baseball.
+- 🔭 I’m currently working on building a web app with some friends.
-- 🌱 I’m currently learning more about ai with fast.ai
+- 🌱 I’m currently learning more about data analysis on coursera.
-- 👯 I’m looking to collaborate on projects related to education.
+- 👯 I’m looking to collaborate on projects related to education, politics and sports.
+- 😄 Pronouns:he/him
+- ⚡ Fun fact:I am a musician perform all over Chicago.